Syed007Hassan/Investment-Search/README.md

 <img width="1354" alt="image" src="https://github.com/user-attachments/assets/ee369f55-6585-4888-8418-007487a48f8f">

 ## Overview
-This application implements an advanced company search and ranking system using a hybrid search approach that combines vector similarity search (using PgVector) and traditional full-text search in PostgreSQL.
+This application implements an advanced company search and ranking system using a hybrid search approach that combines vector similarity search and traditional full-text search.
+The system supports two vector database options: PostgreSQL with PgVector extension for integrated storage, or Qdrant Cloud for specialized vector search performance.
 This dual approach ensures both semantic relevance and keyword accuracy in search results, making it particularly effective for company discovery and ranking.

 ## Description
 The system leverages a sophisticated hybrid search architecture that:
 - Uses OpenAI or Pinecone embeddings to convert company descriptions into vector representations
+- Supports dual vector database options: PostgreSQL with PgVector or Qdrant Cloud
 - Implements PostgreSQL's full-text search capabilities for keyword matching
 - Combines both approaches with a weighted scoring system for optimal ranking
 - Utilizes GPT-4o or Groq's LLaMA models for intelligent search result processing and summarization
 - Utilizes Redis for caching frequently accessed data to improve performance
+- Automatic synchronization between PostgreSQL and Qdrant when using Qdrant mode

 This hybrid approach provides more accurate and contextually relevant results compared to traditional keyword-only search systems.

 ## Technologies Used
 - **Backend**: FastAPI
-- **Database**: PostgreSQL with pgvector extension, Redis for caching
+- **Database**: PostgreSQL with pgvector extension, Qdrant Cloud, Redis for caching
 - **Vector Embeddings**: OpenAI API / Pinecone Inference API
 - **LLM Processing**: OpenAI GPT-4o / Groq LLaMA models
 - **Frontend**: React